FirelyTeam/firely-docs/vonk/deployment/accesscontrol_postman.rst

 Access Control Tokens with Postman
 ==================================

-You can use Postman to get a JWT Token from the IdentityServer, and use that in a subsequent request to your local Vonk instance.
+You can use Postman to get a JWT Token from the IdentityServer, and use that in a subsequent request to your local Firely Server instance.

 #.
 Make sure IdentityServer is running (see :ref:`feature_accesscontrol_idprovider`), I assume at http://localhost:5100
 #.
 Open Postman Settings (menu: File | Settings) and turn ssl certificate validation off, otherwise your self-signed certificate will not be accepted.